MoAD is open. There may be building works during your visit. The Cabinet Room is temporarily closed. Learn more

 From thankful Ukrainians.

-Stitched on the reverse with ‘GIFT, from thankful Ukrainians’, it is evidence of both a community grateful at finding safe haven and a substantial change in immigration policy.
+Stitched on the reverse velvet side are the words, 'GIFT, from thankful Ukrainians', the cushion is evidence of both a community grateful at finding safe haven and a substantial change in immigration policy.

 A substantial change in immigration policy.